How to Find More Time in Your Day – A Busy Mom’s Guide

 Ok, you did it.
 Now what?

 You may find recurring patterns of things that take up much more time than you realized.
-You may discover habits you didn’t know you had.
-You may also find little pockets of time that went unnoticed before now.
+You might discover habits you didn’t know you had.
+And maybe, you’ll find little pockets of time you can put to good use that went unnoticed before now.

 Make use of the little pockets of time